Cowtown today is surrounded by several big lakes, but it has lost several small lakes.

 As this Fort Worth Telegram news story from July 30, 1907 indicates, on that date the Katy (Missouri-Kansas-Texas) railroad announced that it would impound a “large storage lake” in the south part of town to supply water for its steam engines.

 Photos show the Katy Lake dam along Bolt Street and Interstate 35W.
 A creek flowing in from the west fed the lake.
 Katy Lake was drained in 1959 for the construction of Seminary South mall, which opened in 1962.
 The Katy track still skirts the mall on the western edge.

 Other lost lakes of Cowtown include Tyler’s Lake and Elliot Lake on Riverside Drive, Tandy Lake on East Lancaster Avenue, Hust Lake on the East Side, Silver Lake on the South Side, Lake Togo on the North Side, and Lake Erie in Handley.

 Tyler’s Lake was a popular recreational area into the early twentieth century when Glenwood was a thriving community not yet part of Fort Worth.

 In February 1889 James L. Tyler even proposed that Fort Worth’s Spring Palace exhibition be held at his lake.
 People in several parts of town, including future cereal czar C. W. Post, made similar proposals for other parts of town.

 In 1897 James L. Tyler lived on Park Avenue, which was then a street adjacent to his park.

 This USDA soil map detail shows Tyler’s Lake, Echo Lake (just east of I-35W and south of Berry Street; unlabeled at the railroad intersection on this map), and Katy Lake.
-(Echo Lake, built by the International & Great Northern railroad, survives in the county’s Echo Lake Park.)
+(Echo Lake, built by the International & Great Northern railroad, survives in the city’s Echo Lake Park.)
 (Map from Pete Charlton’s “1000+ Lost Antique Maps of Texas & the Southwest on DVD-ROM.”)

 In 1903 Lakeview addition was developed south of Tyler’s Lake.
 The Lakeview streetcar line opened in 1909.